AirNet: Neural Network Transmission over the Air: AirNet: JSCC of DNN Parameters for Reliable Edge Inference

-\textbf{Knowledge distillation (KD). }KD has been proposed as an effective method to boost-up performance of various DNN models trained for classification task \cite{knowledge_distillation}.
+KD has been proposed as an effective method to boost up the performance of various DNN models trained for classification task \cite{knowledge_distillation}.
 In KD, a large DNN, called the \textit{teacher}, which achieves high accuracy in the task, distills some knowledge into a smaller DNN, called the \textit{student}.
 The loss function in KD is defined as a sum of two terms:

-In Eq. (\ref{eq:knowledge_distillation}), the first term is responsible for distilling the knowledge between the teacher and student, and the second is a standard cross-entropy loss, where $\hat{p}_i$ are the softmax predictions of the teacher model, $t$ is the temperature parameter, set to $2$ in all our experiments, $\bar{p}_i$ denote the ground truth, and $p_i$ are the student's predictions.
+In Eq. (\ref{eq:knowledge_distillation}), the first term is responsible for distilling the knowledge between the teacher and student, and the second is a standard cross-entropy loss, where $\hat{p}_i$ represents the softmax predictions of the teacher model, $t$ is the temperature parameter, set to $2$ in all our experiments, $\bar{p}_i$ denote the ground truth, and $p_i$ are the student's predictions.